wilsonz347/AI-Codebase-Report-Generator/README.md

 - Call OpenAI API to generate concise, natural-language summaries per file
 - Generate a simple markdown report listing all files with AI-generated descriptions
 - Basic CLI interface using Typer
-- Easy to run and understand, perfect for a quick demo project

 ## Tech Stack